shrik411/learning-angular/README.md

 Angular provides injector to manage dependancies,
 Injector registers all the dependancies in angular and provide instance of it whenever called.
+Steps for calling service
+  * Define the service.
+  * Register the service with Injector
+  * declare the dependancies.

 11. Providing services